eballetbo/chromebooks/docs/source/gnome-desktop-rootfs-demo.rst

 Will create the following output:

-- debian-gnome-desktop-sid-$architecture.tar.gz, a tarball with the debian Gnome based filesystem.
+- debian-gnome-desktop-sid-$architecture.tar.gz, a tarball with the Debian GNOME3 based filesystem.

-**IMPORTANT**: Actually this step will fail unless you have the new mesa packages locally.
-I am still creating and testing new versions.
-If you're interested in get the latest version I built of the mesa packages I can send to you, just contact me.

-After that, run:
+After that, to create an image run (**note** this is only supported for arm and arm64 architectures):

 .. code-block:: sh